mnkhee/user-docs-project/docs/tutorials/reading.md

     </html>
     ```

-3. Define a function called 'displayOutput' in your Javascript file.
+3. Define a function called 'displayOutput' in your JavaScript file.

     ```js
     function displayOutput() {